Geometric Learning and Finsler Metrics in Weighted Projective Spaces: Clustering in Weighted Projective Spaces

 The algorithm’s correctness relies on the well-definedness of \( d_F([z], [w]) \) and the linkage criterion.
-Since \( d_F([z], [w]) \) is a metric, satisfying non-negativity, symmetry, zero distance implies equality, and the triangle inequality, the pairwise distance matrix is well-defined with \( d_F([z_i], [z_j]) \geq 0 \), \( d_F([z_i], [z_j]) = d_F([z_j], [z_i]) \), and \( d_F([z_i], [z_j]) = 0 \) if and only if \([z_i] = [z_j]\).
+Since \( d_F([z], [w]) \) is a metric on \(\P_{\q}^{\circ}\) by \cref{lem-7}, satisfying non-negativity, symmetry, zero distance implies equality, and the triangle inequality, the pairwise distance matrix is well-defined with

+if and only if \([z_i] = [z_j]\).
 Each linkage criterion produces a valid distance between clusters: single linkage ensures connectivity, complete linkage ensures compactness, and average linkage balances intra-cluster distances \cite{Hastie2009}.
 At each step, the minimum linkage distance exists, as \(\mathcal{C}_{k-1}\) is finite, and merging reduces the number of clusters by one.
 The process terminates after \( N-1 \) merges, producing a dendrogram where each node represents a cluster merge, correctly encoding the hierarchical structure of \( S \). \end{proof}

 \begin{lem} The time complexity for computing the distance matrix is \( O(N^2 \cdot T) \), where \( N \) is the number of points and \( T \) is the time to compute each \( d_F([z], [w]) \).
 The hierarchical clustering step has a time complexity of \( O(N^2 \log N) \) with efficient implementations, making the overall complexity \( O(N^2 \cdot T + N^2 \log N) \). \end{lem}